 But let’s say this is the solution for your business and you want to use it on an ongoing basis.
 How can you set up a scraper so that you can generate and chase leads reliably for the foreseeable future?
 The key to long term efficiency is to understand that your own time is limited, so the best bet for you and your business is to automate the things that make sense.
 A scraper can be configured to carry out searches based on specific parameters automatically, even at scheduled times with the right set of tools.
 If you have ongoing searches based on specific parameters relevant to your business interests, and you can sort, store and interpret the information in an efficient and hassle free way, then you’ll end up with a long-term flow of information that you can dip in and out of at will.
 A bit like having leads on tap.
 From there the tasks turn to general maintenance – testing your data, adjusting your scrapers if sites change their functionality and generally ensuring the integrity of their reports and you’re away – from there on out you can focus your time on the real work of following leads, making sales and delivering your product.

 We hope that this has been an informative first look into the applications of web scraping when it comes to generating leads and boosting sales.
-If you have a web scraping job you’d like to talk to us about please fill out this form and we’ll get back to you within 24 hours.
+If you have a web scraping job you’d like to talk to us about please contact us and we’ll get back to you within 24 hours.
 Happy scraping!